Flate Rate Services

 Architectural Control (ARC) Template

-The Architectural Control Template (the “ARC template”) delineates numerous standard provisions which your Association can consider adopting as part of its covenants.
-The clarity of the ARC Template will greatly assist the Association with the regulation of the external appearance of homes, as well as with the approved and disapproved of alterations, changes and additions (i.e., architectural control of the lots).
-The ARC Template is usually an excellent starting point for the Association that wants to modify and enhance the clarity and enforceability of the architectural criteria and ARC Template restrictions for the community.
-Clayton & McCulloh has drafted the ARC template to assist our clients in limiting the costs associated with substantially revising an Association’s architectural control provisions.
-For more information about the issues/topics specifically addressed in the ARC Template, please request more information from us.
+The Architectural Control Template (the “ARC template”) delineates numerous provisions which your Association can consider adopting as part of its covenants.
+The clarity of the ARC Template will greatly assist the Association with the regulation of the appearance of Lots and the improvements thereon.
+The ARC Template is usually an excellent starting point for the Association that wants to modify and enhance the clarity and enforceability of the architectural criteria.
+Clayton & McCulloh has drafted the ARC template to assist our clients in curtailing the costs associated with substantially revising an Association’s architectural control provisions.
+For more information about the issues/topics specifically addressed in the ARC Template, please contact us.

 We are pleased to offer to our clients this two-hour educational and informational workshop for board members to prepare them to assume their roles within the Association.
 This workshop is generally conducted by our Director of Public Relations, our Collections Manager, and Coordinator of Client Services.